bitzaldot/bitzal-sdk-docs/tutorial/step-3/README.md

   - Most items are the same as before.
   - We use a real `RuntimeVersion`.
 See its docs for more info.
   - we use a real account id type given to us by `runtime_types_common`.
-- we bring in our sibling `frame-pallets` crate that contain the currency pallet we wrote.
+- we bring in our sibling `frame-barrels` crate that contain the currency barrel we wrote.
   - implement its config as well for runtime.
 - to create an `Executive`, we need primitive types like `Block` and such to be defined.
 Again, `runtime_types_common` gives us one examples set of these that are reasonable be use.
 You would be